Itombwe Nightjar

 The Dowsett Encounter at Lobéké (April 1997)

 From April 13-25, 1997, Françoise Dowsett-Lemaire and her husband, R.J Dowsett, conducted a survey of the Lobéké Faunal Reserve in southeastern Cameroon.
 The reserve has an altitude range between 336-750 m where the dominant habitat is a semi-evergreen forest with an open canopy dotted with areas of evergreen forests with closed canopies as well as marshy areas.
 On the night of April 21, 1997, the Dowsetts heard a strange song 1.2 km east of the Boulou camp in the reserve before 9 p.m.
 The mysterious bird sang in the moonlight for more than 20 minutes in dense vegetation 20 m off the ground.
 They described the song as a dry staccato that was similar to that of the Swamp Nightjar but with a faster pace, lower pitch, and a different timbre (Dowsett-Lemaire and Dowsett, 1998).
 When spectrographed, was identical to another recording of an unidentified nightjar that was recorded previously near Ndoki camp by Françoise Dowsett-Lemaire on two separate occasions (1996 and 1997).
 The Dowsetts did a playback of the recording made by Thomas Butynski when he also encountered an unidentified bird when he was in Itombue in the eastern part of the Democratic Republic of the Congo in 1996.
 The mysterious bird responded to the playback and came closer.
 She sang for 15 minutes at a height between 15-20 m in dense vegetation.
 Afterwards, the bird gave off a dry rek-rek, flew across the road, sang again, flew further away, and sang once more but barely audible.
 To this day, the Dowsetts believe that the bird was not endemic to the reserve and may have been a wanderer (Dowsett-Lemaire, 2009).
-They are convinced that it is a third species of forest nightjar, the Itombue Nightjar.
+They are convinced that it is a third species of forest nightjar, the Itombwe Nightjar.
 The other two species are Bate's Nightjar (Caprimulgus batesi) and the Brown Nightjar (Caprimulgus binotatus).
-Even though both of these species are also found in Lobéké, the Dowsetts rest firm in their conviction that what they heard that night was the Itombue Nightjar.
+Even though both of these species are also found in Lobéké, the Dowsetts rest firm in their conviction that what they heard that night was the Itombwe Nightjar.
 They further state that, "Lobéké may prove to be the most important site anywhere in Cameroon/Gabon for the preservation of range-restricted species."
 Range-restricted species like the Itombue Nightjar.

 The Dowsett Encounter at Nouabalé-Ndoki (April-May 1997)